aces/Loris/modules/electrophysiology_browser/help/view_session.md

 # View Session

-This page displays all available information collected for an individual recording session.
+This page displays information from an individual recording session.

 Summary information about the candidate, the recording session and the hardware used is displayed.